Resources

 Concert Venues

 Harvard has three primary concert halls that are available to students and the general public.
 John Knowles Paine Hall (see above) is located on the second floor of the music building, and is a concert hall that seats 437.
-Other performance venues include the beautiful 1000-seat Sanders Theatre and Lowell Hall (seats 352), which is frequently used for jazz.
+Other performance venues include the beautiful Sanders Theatre (seats 1,000) and Lowell Hall (seats 352), which is frequently used for jazz.
 Several of the Harvard houses also offer opportunities for musical performance.
 For instance, Dudley House hosts several graduate student music groups including a chorus, orchestra, jazz band, and traditional music ensemble.
+Holden Chapel is also used as an intimate performance venue for small events.

 Many of the Harvard houses also have common rooms that can be used for music performance, and multi-purpose areas such as University Hall’s Faculty Room, the Barker Center Thompson Room, the Arts at 29 Garden, and the courtyard of the Harvard Arts Museums are used for concerts as well.